learnbyseven/learnbyseven.github.io/README.md

 ## ```Basic Docker 3 days or 12 hours```
 ### Course Outline
 ### Prequisite
-This contains the step-by-step guide for installing Docker VM 1, 2 GB 2 VCPU
+VM 1, 2 GB 2 VCPU
 ## Chapter 1
 **Docker first look**
-Docker introduction to users, the core concepts and technology behind Docker.
+Docker introduction to users, Docker installation, the core concepts and technology behind Docker.
 Learn in detail about container and various operations performed on it.

 ## Chapter 2
 **Docker Images & containers**